 Creative Non-fiction is one of AWC’s 20+ “self-paced” online courses.
 But what does that mean?
 Allow us to explain:

 FREQUENTLY ASKED QUESTIONS

-Q: Will this course help me if I’m writing a non-fiction book or memoir?
+Q: Will this course help me if I’m writing a personal essay?

 There are many elements of this course that will help you write a personal essay, particularly the modules that explore your opening, characterisation, research and engaging your reader.
 However, this course focuses on creative non-fiction in the form of a book – or other long-form text.

 Q: Do I need a story idea or writing experience to do this course?

 No. If you’re doing this course purely because it’s piqued your interest then you will still learn a lot from completing it.
 However, if you do have a story idea, then you can immediately apply what you’ve learnt to this idea.
 You don’t need writing experience to do this course.
 But if you feel that you need to brush up on your non-fiction writing skills, we suggest that you do Freelance Writing Stage 1, which covers many fundamentals about writing non-fiction articles.